eugyoung/eugyoung.github.io/_pages/creative.md

   <img src="/images/projects_cave_2.JPG" alt="Image 4" style="height: auto; width: 100%; display: block;">
 </div>

-  <p>Visualization is a powerful tool for enhancing understanding of complex data and concepts.
-Here, the YURT Ultimate Reality Theater (a cylindrical CAVE) is used to visualize the interaction between a foot and substrate, shedding light on how track shapes develop.
-Footprint fossils have various interpretations, as tracks form through complex interactions between foot anatomy, motion, and substrate consistency.
-Viewing particle movement as a narrative helps unravel this intricate historical sequence.</p>
+  <p>Visualization is a powerful tool that can enhance understanding of complex data and concepts.
+Historically, scientists have had different interpretations of footprint fossils, as tracks form through complex interactions between foot anatomy, motion, and substrate consistency.
+Here, the YURT Ultimate Reality Theater (a cylindrical CAVE) is used to create new visualizations of the interaction between a foot and substrate, shedding light on how track shapes develop.
+Viewing substrate particle movement as a narrative can help unravel this intricate sequence.</p>

   <button type="button" class="btn btn-primary btn-sm" onclick="window.open('/publications/pdfs/projects_cave.pdf', '_blank')">Images</button>